Luciana-Pessoa/Luciana-Pessoa/README.md

   hobbies: [
     "Spend energy with my dog",
-    "Consume content about games, technology and innovations❤️", " I like to do maintenance on machines and electronics👩‍🔧‍"654 ],
+    "Consume content about games, technology and innovations❤️", " I like to do maintenance on machines and electronics👩‍🔧‍" ],
   currentCity: "MG",disidcoddo
   ambitions: [